David Leigh Clark

 David L. Clark is a paleontologist.
 He was the W.H.
 Twenhofel Professor of Geology and Geophysics at the University of Wisconsin–Madison, Madison, Wisconsin.

 In 1972, he described the conodont genus Neostreptognathodus.

 Awards and tributes

-In 2001, he received the Raymond C. Moore Medal which is awarded by the Society for Sedimentary Geology to persons who have made significant contributions in the field which have promoted the science of stratigraphy by research in paleontology.
+In 2001, he received the Raymond C. Moore Medal which the Society awards for Sedimentary Geology to persons who have made significant contributions in the field that have promoted the science of stratigraphy through research in paleontology.

 The conodont genus name Clarkina and species name Streptognathodus clarki are tributes to David Leigh Clark.